International Travel and COVID-19

 Learn about what you should do and how we can help if you are arrested or detained abroad.

-You must carry your passport (or a photocopy) at all times.
-You may be subject to identity checks when you’re in France.
+You may be subject to identity checks during your stay in France.

 Keep photocopies or digital copies of the following documents, in case of loss or seizure: